Yellow Chili's

 Adding the marinated chicken to the stock.

-• Next, add the shiitake mushrooms, wood ear mushrooms, and bamboo shoots, as well as soy sauce, dark soy sauce, rice vinegar, salt, chili flakes, and brown sugar.
-Allow the mixture to boil for 10-15 minutes.
+• Add the shiitake and wood ear mushrooms, bamboo shoots, soy sauce, dark soy sauce, rice vinegar, salt, chili flakes, and brown sugar.
+Bring the mixture to a boil and let it cook for 10-15 minutes.

 A pot of soup mixture with mushrooms is boiling.

-• Add the spiced tofu, and extra firm tofu, to the pot and stir well.
-Allow the mixture to boil for an additional 7-10 minutes
+• Stir in both the spiced tofu and extra firm tofu.
+Allow the soup to continue boiling for an additional 7-10 minutes, ensuring the tofu heats through.

 A pot with soup mixture of mushroom and tofu is boiling.